sulujulianto/webdev-training-bbpvp-bekasi-2025/README.md

 - Git workflow (**commit / push / pull / branching / merge**)
 - Deployment & hosting on **VPS** using **WHM & cPanel**

-> 💡 *This program emphasized a SQL-based full-stack approach—combining Node.js, Express, React, and relational databases.
+> 💡 *This program emphasized a SQL-based full-stack approach combining Node.js, Express, React, and relational databases.
 The training phase used MySQL, while the OJT phase used PostgreSQL based on workplace standards.*

 ---